 I seem to be reading backward in time through my pile of French books.
 First I read A Sweet Life in Paris, released just this year and about an American in Paris in the present.
 I have just finished Paris to the Moon, published in 1999 about..well read on.

-Soon I will be reading the expanded version of Hemingway’s Moveable Feast, about life in Paris in the twenties.
+Soon I will be reading the expanded version of Hemingway’s A Moveable Feast: The Restored Edition, about life in Paris in the twenties.
 Although I read the original years ago, I did not think about getting a copy of the expanded version in time for the publication today, unfortunately.
 My recollection is that the book is more about Hemingway and the Americans who hung out with him than it is about Paris, but from what I read in Christopher Hitchen’s review in the Atlantic, the new sections may relate more strongly to the other two books.

 I found it very interesting to read two such different books about Paris and come away with the same general definition of what it is to be French.
 David Lebovitz simply shows us the culture through his experiences with minimum comment, whereas Adam Gopnik philosophizes at length on the exact same observations.